jemalloc/jemalloc/INSTALL.md

     configuration, jemalloc will provide additional size classes that are not 16-byte-aligned (24, 40, and 56).

-* `--with-lg-slab-maxregs=<lg-slab-maxregs>`

-    Specify the maximum number of regions in a slab, which is (<lg-page> - <lg-tiny-min>) by default.
-This increases the limit of slab sizes specified by "slab_sizes" in malloc_conf.
-This should never be less than the default value.

 * `--with-lg-vaddr=<lg-vaddr>`

     Specify the number of significant virtual address bits.
 By default, the